suchanya-pangam/road-accidents-severity-insights/README.md

-# Road Accident Severity Dashboard
+# Road Accident Severity Prediction and Dashboard

-This project analyses road-accident data through an interactive dashboard.
-It is structured for a third-year university data-analysis project and presents patterns in accident severity, road conditions, vehicle types, driver characteristics, and casualties.
+This academic Data Science project combines exploratory data analysis, an interactive Power BI dashboard, and machine learning experiments to study factors associated with road accident severity.
+It examines patterns in road conditions, vehicle types, driver characteristics, and casualties, then compares classification models for severity prediction.

+## Project Highlights

+- Cleaned and analyzed more than 12,000 road accident records.
+- Built an interactive Power BI dashboard for exploring accident-severity patterns and related factors.
+- Compared Decision Tree, XGBoost, and Random Forest models using Random Under-Sampling, Random Over-Sampling, and SMOTE.
+- Random Forest with Random Over-Sampling achieved 84.80% accuracy, 84.80% recall, and an F1-score of 79.67%.

-## Project layout
+## Project Layout

-- `notebooks/notebook.ipynb` — the primary record of exploratory analysis.
+- `notebooks/notebook.ipynb` - Primary record of exploratory analysis and model experiments.
-- `src/data_processing.py` — loading, cleaning, and exporting the dataset.
+- `src/data_processing.py` - Loads, cleans, and exports the dataset.
-- `src/feature_engineering.py` — categorical encoding and preparation of analysis fields.
+- `src/feature_engineering.py` - Encodes categorical variables and prepares analysis fields.
-- `src/visualization.py` — correlation and dashboard-supporting visualisations.
+- `src/visualization.py` - Creates correlation and dashboard-supporting visualizations.
-- `src/model_training.py` and `src/models/` — archived notebook-derived scripts; they are not part of the dashboard project scope.
+- `src/model_training.py` and `src/models/` - Defines and evaluates the machine learning models.
-- `tests/` — automated tests for preprocessing and feature engineering.
+- `tests/` - Automated tests for preprocessing and feature engineering.
-- `reports/model_results.csv` — header-only template for recorded model results.
+- `reports/model_results.csv` - Template for recording model results.

 ## Setup